-In February, the Royal College of General Practitioners opted to maintain its opposition to assisted suicide, following a survey of its members.
+In February, the Royal College of General Practitioners opted to maintain its opposition to assisted suicide.

-The independent survey of 6,674 members found that

-47 per cent said the College should oppose a change in the law.
+An independent survey of 6,674 members found that 47 per cent said the College should oppose a change in the law.
+Of the remainder, 40 per cent backed a change and eleven per cent favoured neutrality.